-Artist Shepard Fairey and the nation’s largest news wire service, The Associated Press (known as AP), are suing each other over who owns the right to use and sell a well-recognized image of President Obama.
-The AP claims that Fairey is profiting from a 2006 photo by its photographer, Mannie Garcia, taken at the National Press Club.
+Artist Shepard Fairey and the nation’s largest news wire service, The Associated Press, are suing each other over who owns the right to use and sell a well-recognized image of President Obama.
+The AP claims that Fairey is profiting from a 2006 photo by its photographer, Mannie Garcia, taken at the National Press Club in Washington, D.C.
 Fairey used the photograph as inspiration for his familiar “HOPE” poster, which became an unofficial symbol of the Obama presidential campaign.

 Fairey claims that he simply used the AP photo “as a visual reference” and that his poster transforms the image in Garcia’s picture into a brand-new work of art.